IKEA Family (2019)

 UX Design Case Study:

 To advocate for sustainability, IKEA encourages members to sell back their old furniture.
-The previous method that IKEA used to run the Sell-back program was email communication, which was operationally complex and had led to suboptimal customer experience.
+The previous method that IKEA used to run the Sell-back program was by email, which was operationally complex and had led to sub-optimal customer experience.

-I collaborated with our strategist to conduct best-in-class case study and employee interviews to map the entire process from "Receiving the application" to "Received and pay for the old furniture on-site".
+I collaborated with our strategist to conduct the best-in-class case study and employee interviews to create a new journey from "Receiving an application" to "Received the old furniture in store".

-Throughout the research, I recreated the user flow for both the customer side and the employee side.
-Then I designed the wireframes with new functions such as education, price estimate, and image upload guide to help customers browse information and submit the application online.
+Based on the research, I recreated user flows for both customers and employees.
+Then I designed the wireframes with new features such as the sustainability education section, price estimator, and image upload guide to help customers better understand the program and submit their Sell-back applications online.

-As the employee side, I created a new UX for the current CMS so that employees could operate the entire process through the CMS instead of manually replying to each email.
-The new design helps employees run the process efficiently and lowers the risk of mistakes.
+For the employee side, I created a new sell-back task system for the IKEA CMS to let the employees operate the entire process through the CMS instead of manually replying to every email.
+The new design helps employees run the process efficiently and lowers the risks of making mistakes.